- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is recommended to strike a balance between power-saving and data accessibility.
 Setting longer spin-down intervals or using intelligent power-saving features that consider drive usage patterns can help reduce power consumption without significantly impacting data retrieval in case of failure.

-Although NAS N5200XXX can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N5200XXX can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -